anja0440/Beer-Recommender-System/README.md

 # The Beer-Commender-System

-A WBS - Data Science - final project on recommender-systems
+WBS - Data Science final project on Recommender-Systems

 The beer-commender will help to select the beer from a menu card, which is closest to one's known preference.